 We can't wait to welcome you to the London home of Charles Dickens.
-Spread out over 5 floors, and laid out as it could have looked when Charles Dickens lived here, you'll feel as though you've stepped back in time.
-Here you can find some useful information to help plan your visit.
+Spread over 5 floors and laid out as it may have looked when Charles Dickens lived here, you'll feel as though you have stepped back in time.
+Here you can find some useful information to help you plan your visit.

 We open most bank holiday Mondays.

 Please check our planned closure page, to make sure you don't miss us.

 We want our museum to be as inclusive as possible.
 If you have special access requirements, head to our accessibility page for details, or contact us on 020 7405 2127 / email@example.com and a member of our team will be glad to help.